 Lethem Summer Internship Award: With a generous donation from Francis Lethem (MIDP ’95), former Director of DCID, the MIDP offers a small monetary award to a fellow who performs his or her summer internship with MIDP alumnus.

 Current MIDP fellows, Master of Public Policy (MPP) students, and alumni from both programs are excellent resources for internship and job ideas as well as for sharing best practices in your area of specialty.
 Sanford School of Public Policy alumni are fiercely loyal and are a great source of leads for the Sanford community.
 The MIDP staff and faculty can suggest which alumni might be most helpful.
 There are also active LinkedIn and Facebook groups for our alumni to meet each other directly.

 Devex is a portal for information on international development that is specifically tailored to mid-career development professionals.
 We are pleased to offer fellows membership to Devex as a part of our program.
-Devex hosts a forum in Washington, D.C., that we attend every year.
-Interested fellows are welcome to join us at the conference.
+Devex hosts a forum in Washington, D.C., that fellows may wish to attend.

 In this program, MIDP fellows participate in a Geneva Policy Internship and an intensive one-week course focused on Global Health, Environment and Sustainable Development, Global Economic Governance and Development, or Humanitarian Assistance and Human Rights.
 Learn more.